-For life insurers, the actuary would consider threats to capital adequacy under plausible adverse scenarios that include, but are not limited to, the risk categories
+- .20 For life insurers, the actuary would consider threats to capital adequacy under plausible adverse scenarios that include, but are not limited to, the risk categories

-'''

-mortality,

-morbidity,

-persistency and lapse,

-cash flow mismatch (C-3 risk),

-deterioration of asset values (C-1 risk),

-new business,

-expenses,

-reinsurance,
+- Mortality;

+- Morbidity;

+- Persistency and lapse;

+- Market (includes interest rate, equity, real estate, and currency);

+- Inflation;

+- Credit;

+- Reinsurance;

+- New business;

+- Expenses;

-government and political issues,
+- Government and political issues;

-counterparty,

-off-balance-sheet items, and
+- · Off-balance-sheet items; and

-related companies.
+- Related companies.

-'''

-For property and casualty insurers, the actuary would consider threats to capital adequacy under plausible adverse scenarios that include, but are not limited to, the risk categories
+- .21 For property and casualty insurers, the actuary would consider threats to capital adequacy under plausible adverse scenarios that include, but are not limited to, the risk categories

-'''

-claim frequency and severity,
+- Claim frequency and severity;

-policy liabilities,

-inflation,

-premium,

-reinsurance,

-investment,
+- Policy liabilities;

+- Inflation;

+- Premium;

+- Reinsurance;

+- Investment;

-government and political issues,
+- Government and political issues;

-off-balance-sheet items, and
+- Off-balance-sheet items; and

-related companies.
+- Related companies.

-'''